lisafolliard/find/README.md

 # _Find and Replace_

-##### _An application that takes in a string and calculates scrabble word score, 8/5/2015_

 #### By _**Lisa Folliard and Austin Kincaid**_

 ## Description

-_This simple app takes three strings.
+_This simple application takes three strings.
 The first is a large string (usually).
-The second is the string to find within the first large string.
-The final string provided is the string to replace the second string with within the first string.
-String, string, string._
+The second is a string to find within the first large string.
+The third is a string with replacement text.
+The final output shows the original string and the new string._

 ## Setup